T.TAO

 Class Members

-If a class object contains other classes or structs as members, those members are stored wherever the containing object is stored.
+If a class object contains other classes or structures as members, the storage location of these members depends on the storage location of the object that contains them.
 For example,

 int a;